base-link/base/note/link-text.md

 abc123
 ```

-The following is an invalid term.
+The following is a valid term too!
+Starting a variable name with a
+number.

 ```link
 1xo
 ```

+You just can't have terms that are _only_ numbers.
+That would be a
+number.

 You can nest them arbitrarily into trees.
 These are all trees.